Forest Floor South Downs

 2) Topaz Adjust for more warmth and detail and Topaz DeNoise to remove noise.

 3) Topaz Clarity for more detail and then crop for better composition.

 4) Topaz adjust but just using the vignette tool to darken the corners and focus attention on the Fungi.

 5) Brightness contrast adjustment layer to reduce brightness on the highlights in the background using a layer mask for selective adjustment.

 The final image is as follows.

-Keywords: Slindon, a550, autumn, autumn, bokeh, color, colour, colours, countryside, downs, downs, dslr, england, fall, farming, flora, foliage, footpath, forest, fungi, fungis, greenery, landscape, leaves, leaves, light, mushrooms, nature, of, path, pathway, photo, photography, photos, pic, picture, pictures, ramble, right, scenic, sky, sony, south, sun, sussex, sussex, texture, toadstools, topaz, trees, trunk, uk, walk, walks, warm, way, west, woodland, woods, yellow
+Keywords: a550, autumn, bokeh, color, colour, colours, countryside, downs, dslr, england, fall, farming, flora, foliage, footpath, forest, fungi, fungis, greenery, landscape, leaves, light, mushrooms, nature, of, path, pathway, photo, photography, photos, pic, picture, pictures, ramble, right, scenic, sky, Slindon, sony, south, sun, sussex, texture, toadstools, topaz, trees, trunk, uk, walk, walks, warm, way, west, woodland, woods, yellow

 My latest eBook